DavidBevi/MicroDino/README.md

 The position on your screen is changed by editing <b>guiX</b> and <b>guiY</b>.<br>
  <span>&nbsp;&nbsp;</span> More info can be found here: www.autohotkey.com/docs/v2/Tutorial.htm<br>
  <span>&nbsp;&nbsp;</span> <i>Don't forget to save your edits before closing the file!</i>

+>MicroDino can be dragged around, and if it spawns outside of your screen it should correct itself.
+You know that this is the case if the background is orange (it should be transparent).<br><br> If you want to set your preferred starting position you can either edit the file (as just explained) or make a shortcut with 2 parameters, first the X position, second  the Y position (for more info: www.digitalcitizen.life/shortcut-arguments-parameters-windows/)<br>
 </p>
 <br>
 -----------------------------------------------------------------------